bloqhead/daryn.codes.vite/src/pages/journal/breaking-changes.md

 ## Tough break

 Another Saturday skate session rolls around.
 We bomb the Pier hill, speedskate up and down the Pier, and work on technical skills &mdash; something I would mentor my fellow skaters on occasionally.
-I grew up on ice skates growing up on Cape Cod.
+I grew up on ice skates living on Cape Cod.
 Instead of wheels and pavement, it was blades and frozen cranberry bogs.
 Skating is in my blood.

 After our session ends, we part ways to enjoy the rest of our Saturdays doing chores, relaxing, or grabbing breakfast.
 I decide to take a bit of a long cooldown and continue to casually skate by the water.
 As I'm trying to stop on a strange part of the sidewalk where 3 paths intersect, one of the worst things a programmer can experience happens: